Late farming entrepreneur was a 'legend' in the industry

 Harvey's death has been referred to the coroner and findings will be released in due course.

-"Police are making inquires in relation to the death on behalf of the coroner, who will release their findings in due course," police said in a statement.
+"Police are making inquiries in relation to the death on behalf of the coroner," police said in a statement.

 "Police extends condolences to the man's family and loved ones."